 Studies show women are becoming more entrepreneurial than ever before, with more women deciding to go it alone and work for themselves.
 Still, of all the small businesses in the UK, only a fifth are run with women at the helm.

-This coincides with governmental pressure on FTSE 100 companies to ensure that 25% of boardroom seats are held by women by 2015 coupled with a growth in women unlocking their entrepreneurial instincts.
-In a recent survey of female students across the country conducted by Enterprising Women Taskforce in the UK (14-19 age group), 51% said they want to be entrepreneurs, which is just 4% fewer than men.
+A governmental pressure on FTSE 100 companies shows that 25% of boardroom seats are held by women coupled with a growth in women unlocking their entrepreneurial instincts.
+In a recent survey of female students across the country conducted by Enterprising Women Taskforce in the UK (14-19 age group), 51% said they want to be entrepreneurs.
+This is just 4% fewer than men.

 The most popular female-led startups traditionally

 As far as what the popular industries are, the data from Simply Business’ study shows that female-run start-ups now account for 37% of all new businesses.
 The creative and service-driven industries are leading the way.
 In fact, the top three places in the poll of 117,000 start-up business quote requests went to cleaners, beauticians and hairdressers.
 These are three stereotypically ‘female’ occupations.

 Perhaps due to the continued popularity of The Great British Bake Off, cake makers also make the top ten.
 This shows that female entrepreneurs have a knack for seizing onto emerging trends.

 In the top ten, these include pet minders and market traders.
 The latter showed a 95 percent increase since 2009.
 This again shows new business women’s ability to take a subject growing in popularity and capitalise on the business opportunity.